Canaan in Litchfield County, Connecticut — The American Northeast (New England)

 Erected by Couch-Pipa Post 6851 VFW.

 Location.
 42° 0.824′ N, 73° 19.931′ W. Marker is in Canaan, Connecticut, in Litchfield County.
-Marker is on South Canaan Street 0.1 miles south of Sand Road, on the left when traveling south.
+Memorial is on South Canaan Street 0.1 miles south of Sand Road, on the left when traveling south.
+Located in front of Couch-Pipa Post 6851 VFW.
 Touch for map.
-Located in front of Couch-Pipa Post 6851 VFW.
 Marker is at or near this postal address: 104 South Canaan Road, Canaan CT 06018, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 20, 2011, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 424 times since then.
+This page was last revised on January 5, 2020.
+It was originally submitted on April 20, 2011, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 477 times since then and 7 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 20, 2011, by Michael Herrick of Southbury, Connecticut.